If you are planning a trip to Italy anytime soon, then you may have wondered: “Is Milan worth visiting?”.

 I have to be frank, Milan just isn’t as pretty as other Italian cities: it doesn’t have Verona’s charm, Rome’s rich history, or Florence‘s architecture (speaking of which, you should check out these photogenic spots in Florence).

-Don’t get me wrong: it’s not ugly either and I definitely didn’t hate it.
-Just that there are better options out there (Italy really spoiled me with too many amazing places).
+Don’t get me wrong: it’s not ugly either and I didn’t hate it.
+Just that there are better options out there (Italy spoiled me with too many amazing places).

-I would also mention that the city had a strong industrial past and it kinda shows.
+I would also mention that the city had a strong industrial past and it kind of shows.

-03. You really need to plan in advance to see The Last Supper
+03. You need to plan in advance to see The Last Supper

-I hope this blog post helped you make a decision on whether to visit Milan or not.
+I hope this blog post helped you decide on whether to visit Milan or not.
 But either way, I recommend you to check out my other ITALY articles as well, for more travel tips and inspiration.